tuanadurmus/DSA210-Project/README.md

 The datasets used in this project include two main sources:

 ### TikTok Liked Video Data:
 This data is directly exported from TikTok's personal data request.
 The data file contains the URL's of the TikTok videos that I liked, accompanied by the information of the date and exact time that I liked the video.
-The data which Tiktok provides do not contain the hashtag information of the videos.
-To reach each liked videos hashtag, I made use of a powerful web scraping tool dealing with dynamic TikTok content which is Selenium.
-[The codes](Tiktok_Hashtag_Extract.py) to extract the hashtags from the URL's are provided as a file above.

 ### Spotify Listening Data:
 This data is also extracted from the Spotify's personal data request.
 The dataset holds the information of the track name that I listened to at a specific date and time accompanied by artist name and album name.

+## Data Extraction
+### TikTok Data:

+The data which Tiktok provides do not contain the hashtag information of the videos.
+To reach each liked video's hashtag, I made use of a powerful web scraping tool dealing with dynamic TikTok content which is Selenium (which also makes use of ChromeDriver to dynamically extract the hashtags).
+[The codes](Tiktok_Hashtag_Extract.py) to extract the hashtags from the URLs are provided as a file above.

+### Spotify Data:

 With the help of Spotify Web API, I was able to reach the genre of the music I've listened to.
 The first step was to create a Spotify Developer Account and get a Client ID.
 Next step was to run the [following codes](Spotify_genre_extract.py) to reach the genre of the artists to categorize the songs.

-## Data Extraction
-TikTok Data:
-Extract the URLs of liked videos from the TikTok API.
-Retrieve the associated hashtags of these liked videos.
-Classify the hashtags into positive or negative categories based on their sentiment or meaning.

-Spotify Data:
-Extract the genre of music I listened to the most on each specific month using the Spotify API.